 3. Salamanca and the Famed Iberian Ham

 One of the most ubiquitous products of Spain, Jamon Iberico enjoys legendary status among locals and visitors thanks to its exquisite taste.
-While the Black Iberian pig can be found all across western and central Spain (and Portugal), some of the best Jamon Iberico comes specifically from Castilla y León.
+While the Black Iberian pig can be found all across western and southern Spain (and Portugal), some of the best Jamon Iberico comes specifically from Castilla y León.

-Guijuelo Iberian ham, which is located in the province of Salamanca, is famous for having a smooth and creamy texture that almost melts in one’s mouth.
+Guijuelo Iberian cured ham, which is located in the province of Salamanca, is famous for having a smooth and creamy texture that almost melts in one’s mouth.
 The secret is thanks to the regional climate — one of the coldest in Spain! — which means that the ham requires less salt and can be cured naturally.

 Although Jamon Iberico can be enjoyed by itself, it is also a popular ingredient in many tapas dishes, such as sandwiches (on bread rubbed with tomato with a dash of olive oil) or in the famous croquetas.